Let’s go see a show!

 The Lifetime Learning Center (LLC) offers entertainment away from home with its Best of Broadway day trips.
 All performances feature professional shows directly on tour from Broadway, presented at the Durham Performing Arts Center (DPAC).
 Leave the driving and planning to us and join in the fun and excitement of the Best of Broadway!

-Registration fees include a continental breakfast at check-in, comfortable motor-coach transportation, a three-course gourmet luncheon at a fabulous Durham-area restaurant, and reserved seating at the Durham Performing Arts Center (DPAC).
+Registration fees include a continental breakfast or refreshments at check-in, comfortable motor-coach transportation, a three-course gourmet luncheon or dinner at a fabulous Durham-area restaurant, and reserved seating at the Durham Performing Arts Center (DPAC).
 We invite you to leave the driving and planning to us and we’ll drop you off and pick you up at the front door of DPAC.
 Snacks are served on the return trip.
 We meet in the Orringer Auditorium Lobby on the New Bern campus for check-in.
 Departure times will vary based on the show times.
 All registrants will receive a letter/email with complete instructions about two weeks prior to each trip.

 Registration for Best of Broadway events is available below.
 If you prefer, you can register by calling the LLC at 252-633-2618.